aneasystone/github-trending/README.md

 ## All language

+* 【2025-06-12】[jdepoix / youtube-transcript-api](https://github.com/jdepoix/youtube-transcript-api) - This is a python API which allows you to get the transcript/subtitles for a given YouTube video.
+It also works for automatically generated subtitles and it does not require an API key nor a headless browser, like other selenium based solutions do!
 * 【2025-06-10】[eythaann / Seelen-UI](https://github.com/eythaann/Seelen-UI) - The Fully Customizable Desktop Environment for Windows 10/11.
 * 【2025-06-09】[tensorzero / tensorzero](https://github.com/tensorzero/tensorzero) - TensorZero creates a feedback loop for optimizing LLM applications — turning production data into smarter, faster, and cheaper models.
 * 【2025-06-08】[Daymychen / art-design-pro](https://github.com/Daymychen/art-design-pro) - A Vue 3 admin dashboard template using Vite + TypeScript + Element Plus | vue3 admin | vue-admin — focused on user experience and visual design.